munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="args">

-We ignore any arguments passed to the class for now.
+We ignore any arguments passed to the call for now.
 We'll revisit this in the [next chapter][next] when we add support for initializers.

 [next]: methods-and-initializers.html